Unicon/cas-mfa/doc/duo-mfa-subflow.md

   </util:map>
   ```

-  > NOTE: the ranking is just an arbitrary value and should be set according to local business requirements
+  > NOTE: the ranking is just an arbitrary integer value and should be set according to local business requirements

 * Modify `login-webflow.xml` to add duo subflows and appropriate transitions: